ncarrier/cushions/README.md

 done without modifying or even without recompiling the program, adding transparent support for archives files, or web urls, for example.

+It comes with a full [doxygen API documentation][doxygen], for libcushions users or scheme handler implementors.

+The latest version, 0.2.0, [can be download here][latest].

 **IMPORTANT NOTICE:** **libcushions**, while already potentially useful in some use cases, should be considered as a proof of concept.